-- [03:08] How Cocoa’s calm behavior and her love of snuggling let Sarah know that she would be great in new environments and with new people.
+- [03:08] Cocoa’s calm behavior and love of snuggling showed Sarah that she would be great in new environments and with new people.

-- [04:35] Sarah shares why they decided to volunteer through Love on a Leash and the positive experience that she’s had through that community.
+- [04:35] Sarah chose to volunteer through Love on a Leash because of the positive experiences she’s had with the community.

-- [05:14] What it was like to power through the supervised visits required through Love on a Leash.
+- [05:14] Sarah shares the experience of powering through supervised visits required by Love on a Leash.

-- [05:47] Sarah’s surprise that Cocoa needs to go on a long walk before visits to get her energy out.
+- [05:47] Cocoa needs a long walk before visits to get her energy out, which surprised Sarah.

-- [06:32] What Sarah loves about showing off her dog and interacting with the people who they visit.
+- [06:32] Sarah loves showing off Cocoa and interacting with the people they visit.

-- [06:49] What it’s like to participate in emotionally challenging visits such as their experience at Camp Widow and how Sarah makes sure that she and Cocoa can rest and recover as a form of self-care.
+- [06:49] Emotionally challenging visits, like at Camp Widow, require Sarah and Cocoa to rest and recover as a form of self-care.

-- [08:36] The visible difference in Cocoa’s energy from the beginning of a visit to the end.
+- [08:36] Cocoa’s energy visibly changes from the beginning to the end of a visit.

-- [11:42] We explore Cocoa’s tricks for therapy work and beyond: high five, paws up, spin, and crawl as well as talk through the AKC trick titles and their requirements.
+- [11:42] Cocoa’s therapy work tricks include high five, paws up, spin, and crawl, which we discuss along with AKC trick titles and their requirements.